 My New Etching Press!

 Various exploits kept me employed and active in the mid to late seventies.
-The spring of 1978 was a highlight because I took delivery of my etching press that came in a huge crate all the way from Ontario.
+The spring of 1978 was a highlight because I took delivery of my etching press that came in a massive crate from Ontario.
 I remember the delivery guys from White Pass Freight grunting and groaning, trying to push the thing through a narrow doorway into my little log cabin.
-While they were pinching their fingers in the door jamb, I prattled on about how their suffering was worth it because it was all in the name of art… if looks could kill!
+While they were pinching their fingers in the door jamb, I prattled on about how their suffering was worth it because it was all in the name of art, if looks could kill!

 What a thrill it was to unpack my shiny new press made by Emil Praga back in Scarborough.
 Little did I know it would be underwater the following year during the devastating flood of ’79.
 The press survived, and I am still using it today.

 So much more to talk about; besides just making art.
 (To be expanded upon).

 - Early life in Dawson beginning in 1974.